eldoJr/elara/Elara_Deep_v2.md

-# Project Elara
+# Elara

 ## Vision
-Project Elara is a next-generation AI-powered e-commerce platform designed to merge shopping convenience, personalization, and intelligent product discovery.
+Elara is a next-generation AI-powered e-commerce platform designed to merge shopping convenience, personalization, and intelligent product discovery.
 By leveraging Django for the backend and React for the frontend, it provides scalability, security, and seamless user experience.

 ## Technical Architecture